spekulatius/PHPScraper/websites/README.md

 Tests: Making sure it works!
 ----------------------------

-The code is roughly covered with end-to-end tests.
-For this, simple web-pages are hosted under *https://test-pages.phpscraper.de/*, loaded and parsed using [PHPUnit](https://phpunit.de/).
+The code is mostly covered with tests.
+For this, simple web pages are hosted under *https://test-pages.phpscraper.de/*, loaded and parsed using [PHPUnit](https://phpunit.de/).
 These tests are also suitable as examples - see `tests/`!

 This being said, there are probably edge cases which aren't working and may cause trouble.
 If you find one, please raise a bug on GitHub.